brewczynskib/backuper/README.md

 ### Requirements

 To send files from your /* dir, copy all files from backuper to your flash-drive.
 Change *!FLASHDRIVENAME!* in autorun.sh file on yours.
+Your flash-drive must be formatted with a native Linux filesystem like EXT4.

 ![](autorun.png)